-From 2011-2013, she served as Deputy Assistant Attorney General in the Office of Legal Counsel in the U.S. Department of Justice, where she advised the White House, Attorney General, and executive branch agencies on the scope of their legal authority to act.
-She is a non-resident fellow at the Migration Policy Institute in Washington, D.C., and has been a member of the Council on Foreign Relations.
-She earned her B.A. and J.D. from Yale and attended Oxford University as a Rhodes Scholar, where she received a Master of Letters in Modern History.
-Professor Rodríguez clerked for Judge David S. Tatel of the U.S. Court of Appeals for the D.C.
+Rodríguez joined Yale Law School in 2013 after serving for two years as Deputy Assistant Attorney General in the Office of Legal Counsel at the U.S. Department of Justice.
+She was on the faculty at the New York University School of Law from 2004–2012 and has been Visiting Professor of Law at Stanford, Harvard, and Columbia Law Schools.
+She is a member of the American Academy of Arts and Sciences and The American Law Institute, a non-resident fellow at the Migration Policy Institute in Washington, D.C., and a past member of the Council on Foreign Relations.
+She earned her B.A. and J.D. degrees from Yale and attended Oxford University as a Rhodes Scholar, where she received a Master of Letters in Modern History.
+Following law school, Rodríguez clerked for Judge David S. Tatel of the U.S. Court of Appeals for the D.C.
 Circuit and Justice Sandra Day O’Connor of the U.S. Supreme Court.